top of page

 Final Thoughts

-Getting fired after taking medical leave can feel like a betrayal—but you don’t have to go through it alone.
-California labor laws offer strong protections, and you may have legal recourse.
-The key is to act quickly, document everything, and seek qualified legal help.
+Getting fired after taking medical leave can feel like a betrayal—but you don’t have to navigate it alone.
+California employment law provides strong protections for workers, and when those protections are violated, you may have meaningful legal recourse.
+The key is to act quickly, preserve your documentation, and understand your rights before critical deadlines pass.

 American Bar Association–Accredited and California State Bar–Certified Lawyer Referral and Information Service